IQSS/dataverse-docker/doc/README.rst

     3) Building images and development of Dockerfile.

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - Git is a distributed version control system that tracks changes in any set of computer files, usually used for coordinating work among programmers collaboratively developing source code during software development.
-DataverseNO users git to track the changes made on files
+DataverseNO users git to track the changes made on files.
+You can reate a new project/repo or repo from an existing project if it has not be done.

 + [Azure-cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) - The Azure Command-Line Interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
 It allows the execution of commands through a terminal using interactive command-line prompts or a script.